maykoala/auto-dynamic-form/Readme.md

 # auto-dynamic-form

-  Build dynamic forms automatically in React with **requires** only.
+  Build dynamic forms automatically in React with **Data** only.

-  Speed up your multi-form projects.
+  Speed up your multi-form projects:rocket:.

 <br>

 ## Note
-This project is only just begining.
-Welcome to support it together with me!
+This project is only just begining:writing_hand:. :clap:Welcome to support it together with me:raised_hand_with_fingers_splayed:!

 <br>